01-edu/public/subjects/argsort/README.md

 ### Instructions

-Write a program that checks if an argument is sorted or not.
+Write a program that checks if an argument is sorted or not,the comparesion should be by index of ascii.

 - Your Program should return `T` followed by a newline (`'\n'`) if the argument is sorted.
 - Your Program should return `F` followed by a newline (`'\n'`) if the argument is not sorted.
 - If the number of arguments is not 2 do nothing.